ELIXIR-IIB-training/SysBiol2015/tutorial_on_protein_docking.md

 ####The biological background: MKK7 and Gadd45B

 NF-kB/Rel factors control programmed cell death, and this control is crucial to oncogenesis, cancer chemoresistance, and antagonism of tumor necrosis factor (TNF) α-induced killing.
-With TNF, NF-kB-mediated protection involves suppression of the c-Jun-N-terminal kinase (JNK) cascade, and Gadd45β, a member of the Gadd45 family, was identified as a pivotal effector of this activity of NF-kB.
-Inhibition of TNFα-induced JNK signaling by Gadd45β depends on direct targeting of the JNK kinase, MKK7/JNKK2.
+With TNF, NF-kB-mediated protection involves suppression of the c-Jun-N-terminal kinase (JNK) cascade, and **Gadd45β**, a member of the Gadd45 family, was identified as a pivotal effector of this activity of NF-kB.
+Inhibition of TNFα-induced JNK signaling by Gadd45β depends on direct targeting of the JNK kinase, **MKK7/JNKK2**.
 The mechanism by which Gadd45β blunts MKK7, however, is unknown (Papa et al, JBC 2007, Tornatore et al, JMB 2008).

 (Papa et al, JBC 2007) modelled the interaction between Gadd45β and MKK7 and validated the model through a number of complicated mutagenesis experiments.

-The formation of the Gadd45β-MKK7 complex enables insertion of the Gadd45β acidic loop 1 into the MKK7 catalytic pocket, where this could engage in H-bonds and polar interactions with MKK7 Lys149 and other residues normally binding to the three-phosphate group of ATP.
+The formation of the Gadd45β-MKK7 complex **enables insertion of the Gadd45β acidic loop 1 into the MKK7 catalytic pocket**, where this could engage in H-bonds and polar interactions with MKK7 Lys149 and other residues normally binding to the three-phosphate group of ATP.
 This engagement of the MKK7 ATP-binding site by Gadd45β loop 1 seems to prevent access of the kinase to ATP.
-Therefore, the Gadd45β-MKK7 complex formation inhibits MKK7 by preventing it from binding ATP.
+Therefore, **the Gadd45β-MKK7 complex formation inhibits MKK7 by preventing it from binding ATP**.
-They also found that residues within putative Gadd45β acidic loops 1 and 2 – i.e. Glu65, Glu66 and Glu113 – directly contact basic residues within the catalytic pocket of MKK7 – i.e Lys149, Lys157 and Arg162.
+They also found that residues within putative Gadd45β acidic loops 1 and 2 – i.e. **Glu65, Glu66 and Glu113** – directly contact basic residues within the catalytic pocket of MKK7 – i.e **Lys149, Lys157 and Arg162**.

 Before starting the actual study of the interaction, we need to do a number of things to get ready.